ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 **STEP 5. openLCA Element Addition: The newly created element now available in the navigation tree**

-# Using the EPA Data Quality Pedigree Matrix in openLCA
+# Appendix H - Using the EPA Data Quality Pedigree Matrix in openLCA

 ## **Step 1: DOWNLOAD THE MATRIX**